EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Experiments

 \subsection{Experimental Setup}

-\textbf{Implementation details.} We implement EraseLoRA on three text-to-image diffusion backbones \citep{podell2023sdxl, esser2024dit, flux2023}.
+\textbf{Implementation details.} We implement EraseLoRA on three text-to-image diffusion backbones \cite{podell2024sdxl, esser2024dit, flux2024}.
 For a fair comparison, we strictly follow the official inference configurations (scheduler, guidance scale, resolution, and the number of sampling steps) and apply EraseLoRA in a purely dataset-free, test-time manner.
-During test-time adaptation (TTA), we freeze all backbone parameters and optimize only the inserted LoRA adapters \citep{hu2022lora} with respect to the final loss defined in \cref{sec:brsa} across all backbones and benchmarks.
-Additional details, such as TTA iterations, are provided in Appendix \ref{sec:details_of_method}.
+During test-time adaptation (TTA), we freeze all backbone parameters and optimize only the inserted LoRA adapters \cite{hu2022lora} (rank $r{=}32$) for 500 iterations with respect to the final loss defined in \cref{sec:brsa}.
+This configuration is kept consistent across all backbones and benchmarks.
+For BFE (\cref{sec:bfe}), we use InternVL3-78B~\cite{zhu2025internvl3} as the default MLLM and Grounded SAM2~\cite{ren2024groundedsam, ravi2025sam2} for tag-to-mask conversion.
+Additional details are provided in Appendix~\ref{sec:details_of_method}.

-\textbf{Benchmarks.} We evaluate EraseLoRA on two benchmarks: 200 samples from OpenImages~V7~\citep{kuznetsova2020openimagesv7} and 343 frames from RORD~\citep{sagong2022rord}.
-In both datasets, the original annotations do not distinguish non-target foregrounds from background, so we annotate them with three-label (target / non-target foreground / background) ground-truth masks that explicitly capture distractor regions.
-These refined annotations are released and form the basis of the evaluation metrics described below.
+\textbf{Benchmarks.} We evaluate EraseLoRA on two benchmarks: 200 samples from OpenImages~V7~\cite{kuznetsova2020openimagesv7} and 343 frames from RORD~\cite{sagong2022rord}.
+In both datasets, the original annotations do not distinguish non-target foregrounds from background, so we annotate them with three-label (target / non-target foreground / background) ground-truth masks to capture distractor regions.
+These refined annotations will be released and form the basis of the evaluation metrics described below.
+Additional results on RemovalBench~\cite{wei2025omnieraser} are provided in Appendix~\ref{sec:appendix_quantitative_results}.

-\textbf{Evaluation metrics.} For unpaired object removal, we use DINO similarity~\citep{caron2021dino}, following recent image generation and editing works~\citep{li2024tuning, zhang2023magicbrush}.
+\textbf{Evaluation metrics.} For unpaired object removal, we use DINO similarity~\cite{caron2021dino}, following recent image generation and editing works~\cite{li2024tuning, zhang2023magicbrush}.
 Foreground Similarity (FG Sim.) and Background Similarity (BG Sim.) measure, respectively, how much the reconstructed region stays similar to the foreground (lower is better) and how well it aligns with the background (higher is better; see Fig.~\ref{fig:metrics}).
-We additionally report Background Preservation (BG Pres.), computed via SSIM~\citep{wang2004ssim} on unmasked regions, following the evaluation protocol of recent editing methods~\citep{zhu2025kv, kim2025early}, to assess fidelity outside the masked area.
-Further implementation details are provided in Appendix~\ref{sec:details_of_method}.
+We additionally report Background Preservation (BG Pres.), computed via SSIM~\cite{wang2004ssim} on unmasked regions, following the evaluation protocol of recent editing methods~\cite{zhu2025kv, kim2025early}, to assess fidelity outside the masked area.